apache/nifi-minifi-cpp/CONFIGURE.md

 	 ^ error: using the same database directory without the "minifidb://" scheme nifi.state.manangement.provider.local.path=minifidb://${MINIFI_HOME}/agent_state/default
 	 ^ error: "default" is restricted

+### Configuring Repository encryption

+It is possible to provide rocksdb-backed repositories a key to request their encryption.

+    in conf/bootstrap.conf
+    nifi.flowfile.repository.encryption.key=805D7B95EF44DC27C87FFBC4DFDE376DAE604D55DB2C5496DEEF5236362DE62E
+    nifi.database.content.repository.encryption.key=
+    # nifi.state.management.provider.local.encryption.key=

+In the above configuration the first line will cause `FlowFileRepository` to use the specified `256` bit key.
+The second line will trigger the generation of a random (`256` bit) key persisted back into `conf/bootstrap.conf`, which `DatabaseContentRepository` will then use for encryption.
+(This way one can request encryption while not bothering with what key to use.)
+Finally, as the last line is commented out, it will make the state manager use plaintext storage, and not trigger encryption.

+#### Mixing encryption with shared backend

+When multiple repositories use the same directory (as with `minifidb://` scheme) they should either be all plaintext or all encrypted with the same key.

 ### Configuring Volatile and NO-OP Repositories
 Each of the repositories can be configured to be volatile ( state kept in memory and flushed